evrythng/evrythng.js/README.md

 });
 ```

-Restore user from saved details
+Restore a user from saved details:

 ```javascript
 var anonymousUser = new EVT.User({